 How Deep Does the Ground Freeze Go?

-Consult your local building codes or inspector for a more accurate answer to how deep the frost level is in your area.
-They can show you a maximum frost depth map and specify the proper depth you need to dig for footings and pipes.
+For the most accurate information on frost depth in your area, consult local building codes or a building inspector.
+They can provide a maximum frost depth map and specify the proper depth for footings and pipes.

 You can see another interactive map that provides frost lines by state by hovering your mouse over the state.